szabgab/modiin-co-learning/README.md

 We believe that working on Open Source and Free Software projects is both useful to us and a small contribution to make the world a better place.

 ### Among the skills you will learn are

 * Version control with Git and GitHub
 * Using Linux
 * Writing Unit and Integration Tests
 * Both back-end and front-end development.

+# Introduction

+In the hi-tech world and in the Open Source world programming sounds like the main thing while in fact there are plenty of other things one can do.
+Some of them might be even more valuable than the programming part.

+Neverthelese one of the main requirement from anyone in the hi-tech world is good communiation skill and ability to cooperate.
+Even if this is not explicitly emphasized by many organizations.

+When you join our meetings the first thing we usually do is have a conversation to learn a bit about your background and your goals to be able to direct you to task that fit you best.
+In this written format it won't work so we'll just have to go over some kind of logical order.

+The first thing you will need to learn, if you don't already know it, is using Git and GitHub for version control.

+There are plenty of Version Control Systems (VCS-es) out there, but the most popular, especially in the Open Source world is Git.
+It is a stand-alone VCS that you can use on your own computer alone, or you can use it internally in your company, or you can use a Cloud-based solution that provides hosting for your Git repository.
+GitHub is the most popular among those Cloud services.
+So to be clear: You can use Git on its own and you can use Git together with GitHub.

+Version Control Systems in general have a couple of contributions to out life:
+* They allow us to experiment with the files we have without the fear of "how to I get back to the previous state".
+* They allow us to look at the history of our development to see older versions of our project.
+* They allow us to locate the change that introduced a bug even if that was several weeks, months, or even years before we noticed the bug.
+* They make it easy to collaborate on the same project.

 # Tasks